warmsignull/warmsignull.github.io/content/support/success.md

 description = 'Donation confirmed.
 Thank you for backing Warm Signull.'
 +++

-# You’re amazing — thank you!
+# You are amazing!
+Thank you!

 Your support just landed, and it means a lot.
 Payment was processed securely by Stripe, and everything is already in motion on my side.